collab-with-sudhar/certisure/README.md

 # Certisure - Certificate Validation and Verification System

 **Certisure** is a simulation web application that demonstrates how digital certificates can be validated and verified.
-It allows institutions and organizations to generate, upload, and verify certificates using modern web technologies and techniques like QR code extraction and template matching.
+For now i have only simulated the validation and verification of Aadhaar Card.

 ## 🚀 Features